thecodejennerator/P8105_Final-Project-2023_jao2195_mm2277_em2195_ak4598_ajt2206/Final-Project---Deliverable-1--Project-Topic-Proposal.md

 ### Coding challenges

-- working with string variables
+- working with almost string variables, some of which needed to be recoded
 - handling missing data when aggregating data by category
 - not all categories will pertain to all artefacts, like `reign`, since artefacts may be from more recent periods